John Deere Rolls Back DEI Measures After Backlash

 0:00

-John Deere made no mention of any backlash to its DEI policies as motivation for the pivot, saying only that it was motivated to make the adjustments after “listening to feedback” from its customers and that meeting customer needs is a top priority.
+The company made no mention of any backlash to its DEI policies as motivation for the pivot, saying only that it was motivated to make the adjustments after “listening to feedback” from its customers and that meeting customer needs is a top priority.

-However, the announcement was made about a week after Robby Starbuck, a filmmaker and 2022 Republican House candidate for Tennessee, launched a viral campaign on social media, accusing John Deere of having “gone woke” and being all-in on DEI.
+However, the announcement was made about a week after Robby Starbuck, a filmmaker and 2022 Republican House candidate from Tennessee, launched a viral campaign on social media, accusing John Deere of having “gone woke” and being all-in on DEI.

-Some of the DEI-related measures Mr. Starbuck highlighted include encouraging employees to express their preferred pronouns and creating LGBT and race-based identity groups for employees to join.
+Some of the DEI-related measures that Mr. Starbuck highlighted include encouraging employees to express their preferred pronouns and creating LGBT and race-based identity groups for employees to join.

 Like a number of major American brands, John Deere embraced DEI policies in recent years, with its 2021 sustainability report showing it was working to embed diversity and inclusion deeply into its corporate culture by, for example, putting its staff through “progressive” education programs that included unconscious bias training.